This overview section is intended to quickly introduce the reader into key aspect of SeisComP and to provide the access points for further reading.

 Communication and database access¶

-As modules run, they produce objects corresponding to geophysical concepts such as picks.
+As modules run, they produce objects corresponding to geophysical concepts such as picks and origins.
 These objects are exchanged with, and stored for later use by, other modules.
 Communication between these modules happens in two ways:

 Via objects stored in, and retrieved from, a shared database.